efrecon/sshd-cloudflared/README.md

 # Dockerised SSHd Tunnelled through cloudflared

-This projects implements an SSHd in user space, accessible from anywhere using guests tunnels from [cloudflared].
-The SSH server automatically picks authorised keys from any user at github, thus preventing access from most.
+This project aims at providing access to the current directory on your work machine through SSH tunnelled by CloudFlare.
+The projects configures and creates a userspace SSHd and establishes a guest tunnel using [cloudflared].
+The SSH server automatically picks authorised keys from any user at github, thus filtering access to the ones that you use.
+Traffic is fully encrypted end-to-end.

   [cloudflared]: https://github.com/cloudflare/cloudflared